-A record 213 films from 104 countries to be featured at the 26th annual Heartland International Film Festival, set for Oct.
+A record 213 films to be featured at the 26th annual Heartland International Film Festival, set for Oct.
 12-22, 2017, across Indianapolis.

 Tonight nonprofit Heartland Film unveiled the full lineup and event schedule for its 26th annual Heartland International Film Festival (Oct.
 12-22, 2017) at a special announcement party at The Athenaeum.
 The Academy Award®-qualifying Festival will award $100,000 in cash prizes across multiple categories, including Grand Prizes, the Jimmy Stewart Legacy Award, U.S. and World Premieres, High School Film Competition, and the Indiana Spotlight Program.